lter/LTER-core-metabase/CONTRIBUTING.md

 ## Contributing guide to LTER-core-metabase

+## Note

+Please don't be intimidated by the length of this guide :)

 ### Repo organization

 A collaborative database design project poses challenges when it comes to version-control and collaborative development.
 Developers must take care to make sure their development databases are up to date, for example.